How to Act Around a Guy Who Rejected You? (What to Say)

 3. When You’ve Already Been Great Friends

-Some people say, once you go forward from friendship, there’s no coming back.
-But if this doesn’t hold true for you, then I’d suggest you to keep your friendship intact.
-In fact, it’ll be a fully normal and comforting post-rejection phase than other types of rejection scenarios.
-You two may even feel comfortable talking about exactly why he’s rejecting you, and even if he can help you polish your dating profile and dating bio to find another match.
+It’ll be a fully normal and comforting post-rejection phase compared to other types of rejection scenarios.
+You two may even feel comfortable talking about exactly why he’s rejecting you, and he might even help you polish your dating profile and bio to find another match.

-However, if you still feel awkward in texting your best friend after confessing to him, there’s no need to worry!
-I have served as a dating messages consultant for plenty of clients who were stuck in similar situations.
+However, if you still feel awkward texting your best friend after confessing to him, there’s no need to worry!
+I have served as a dating app texting coach for plenty of clients who were stuck in similar situations.
 So if you think you could use a dab hand at texting, just get in touch!

-1. When He Rejected Me After I Rejected Him
+1. A Guy Rejected Me After I Rejected Him

-Okay, that’s a huge mess we’re talking about right now.
-Soft ghosting his conversation starters is one thing. ignoring his tease prompts may also not be a big deal.
-But when he explicitly told you how he felt and you rejected him back then, that’s where things started going downhill, and have probably been that way ever since.
-I mean, come on, if you rejected him this way (and picked his cousin instead), that would’ve really stung!
+Okay, that’s a difficult situation we’re talking about right now.
+Soft ghosting his conversation starters is one thing.
+Ignoring his teasing prompts may also not be a big deal.
+But when a guy friend rejected you, and you rejected him back then, that’s where things started going downhill, and have probably been that way ever since.
+I mean, come on, if you rejected him this way (and picked his cousin instead), that would’ve stung!

 And when you developed feelings for him, he probably saw it as a reminder of the insult he may have felt back then.
-Or if not, then he probably moved on and is happy with someone else.
-What I’m saying is, the matters of the heart are quite complex.
+Or if not, then he probably moved on and is happy with the next woman.
+What I’m saying is that matters of the heart are quite complex.
 You can’t switch your feelings on and off with the press of a button.
-So if both of you have taken turns in rejecting each other, you probably need to keep a distance so that things don’t get nasty for either of you!
+So, if both of you have taken turns rejecting each other, you probably need to keep a distance so that things don’t get nasty for either of you!

 2. When Your Feelings are Jumbled